SEGG Media: A Burgeoning New Era of Growth and Long-Term Shareholder Value Creation

 FORT WORTH, Texas, Aug.
-27, 2025 (GLOBE NEWSWIRE) -- SEGG Media Corporation (NASDAQ: SEGG, LTRYW) (“SEGG Media” or the “Company”), a sports, entertainment and gaming conglomerate that owns Sports.com, Concerts.com, and Lottery.com, today announced that the Company has entered the next phase of its progression, marked by a strengthened capital structure and a strategic roadmap of accretive acquisitions and global brand expansion.
+29, 2025 (GLOBE NEWSWIRE) -- SEGG Media Corporation (NASDAQ: SEGG, LTRYW) (“SEGG Media” or the “Company”), a sports, entertainment and gaming conglomerate that owns Sports.com, Concerts.com, and Lottery.com, today announced that the Company has entered the next phase of its progression, marked by a strengthened capital structure and an strategic roadmap of accretive acquisitions and global brand expansion.

 Momentum Drivers